JetBrains/amper/docs/Documentation.md

 ## Module file anatomy

-`module.yaml` is a Module configuration file and is declared using YAML (here is a [brief intro YAML](#brief-yaml-reference)).
+`module.yaml` is a module configuration file and is declared using YAML (here is a [brief intro YAML](#brief-yaml-reference)).

 _NOTE: YAML is not the final language choice.
 For the purpose of the prototyping and designing it serves well, but we plan to re-evaluate other options in the future._